 3. Events of Default.

-3.1 An "Event of Default" shall mean, with respect to a Party (a "Defaulting Party"), the occurrence of any of the following: (a) the failure to make, when due, any payment required pursuant to the Capacity Product Terms if such failure is not remedied within three (3) Business Days after written notice; (b) any representation or warranty made by such Party in connection herewith is false or misleading in any material respect when made or when deemed made or repeated; (c) the failure to perform any material covenant or obligation set forth in any applicable Master Agreement or GTC, the Capacity Product Terms or these Additional Contract Terms (except to the extent constituting a separate Event of Default, and except for such Party’s obligations to deliver or receive the Energy Quantity, the exclusive remedy for which is provided in Sections 2.1 and 2.2 above) if such failure is not remedied within three (3) Business Days after written notice; (d) such Party (i) files a petition or otherwise commences, authorizes or acquiesces in the commencement of a proceeding or cause of action under any bankruptcy, insolvency, reorganization or similar law, or has any such petition filed or commenced against it, (ii) makes an assignment or any general arrangement for the benefit of creditors, (iii) otherwise becomes bankrupt or insolvent (however evidenced), (iv) has a liquidator, administrator, receiver, trustee, conservator or similar official appointed with respect to it or any substantial portion of its property or assets, or (v) is generally unable to pay its debts as they fall due; (e) the failure of such Party to satisfy creditworthiness/collateral requirements as set forth in any applicable Master Agreement or GTC, or (f) such Party consolidates or amalgamates with, or merges with or into, or transfers all or substantially all of its assets to, another entity and, at the time of such consolidation, amalgamation, merger or transfer, the resulting, surviving or transferee entity fails to assume all the obligations of such Party under a Transaction to which it or its predecessor was a party by operation of law or pursuant to an agreement reasonably satisfactory to the other Party.
+3.1 An "Event of Default" shall mean, with respect to a Party (a "Defaulting Party"), the occurrence of any of the following: (a) the failure to make, when due, any payment required pursuant to the Capacity Product Terms if such failure is not remedied within three (3) Business Days after written notice; (b) any representation or warranty made by such Party in the governing terms connected herewith is false or misleading in any material respect when made or when deemed made or repeated; (c) the failure to perform any material covenant or obligation set forth in any applicable Master Agreement or GTC, the Capacity Product Terms or these Additional Contract Terms (except to the extent constituting a separate Event of Default, and except for such Party’s obligations to deliver or receive the Energy Quantity, the exclusive remedy for which is provided in Sections 2.1 and 2.2 above) if such failure is not remedied within three (3) Business Days after written notice; (d) such Party (i) files a petition or otherwise commences, authorizes or acquiesces in the commencement of a proceeding or cause of action under any bankruptcy, insolvency, reorganization or similar law, or has any such petition filed or commenced against it, (ii) makes an assignment or any general arrangement for the benefit of creditors, (iii) otherwise becomes bankrupt or insolvent (however evidenced), (iv) has a liquidator, administrator, receiver, trustee, conservator or similar official appointed with respect to it or any substantial portion of its property or assets, or (v) is generally unable to pay its debts as they fall due; (e) the failure of such Party to satisfy creditworthiness/collateral requirements as set forth in any applicable Master Agreement or GTC, or (f) such Party consolidates or amalgamates with, or merges with or into, or transfers all or substantially all of its assets to, another entity and, at the time of such consolidation, amalgamation, merger or transfer, the resulting, surviving or transferee entity fails to assume all the obligations of such Party under a Transaction to which it or its predecessor was a party by operation of law or pursuant to an agreement reasonably satisfactory to the other Party.